Goals and updates

 - Compile resources for outreach opportunities in the greater Reno area, including existing University programs, K-12 education, public libraries and other community events, and encourage our faculty (and interested students) to engage in community outreach.
 Goal completed: a compilation of resources is available here we will continue to update this list as new resources become available.

 - Work with our faculty members to revise our DGSE bylaws 1 to include and value DEI-related activities as part of the job description of all DGSE faculty members.
 Work ongoing: The faculty is reviewing our bylaws and hopes to vote on new material in late spring or early summer 2021

 - Implement a new DGSE award to be given to anyone in the greater University geoscience community who demonstrates a strong commitment to promoting diversity, equity, inclusion, and justice within our community.
 Work ongoing: We expect to announce the creation of a new award in mid-spring 2021.

 - Work with our alumni, the Mackay School, and the University's development office to obtain both merit and need-based funding to support student costs associated with field equipment and field camp.

 1These items require approval by a formal vote of the DGSE faculty before they can be implemented.
-The DEI committee will work with all DGSE faculty to implement these goals.
+The Geoscience For All Committee will work with all DGSE faculty to implement these goals.

 Are you interested in getting involved in DEI activities?
 Or do you have ideas for ways to increase DEI in our department?
-E-mail our DEI Committee Chair, Joel Scheingross for more information.
+E-mail our Geoscience For All Committee Chair, Joel Scheingross for more information.